20 Sheet Pan Dinners You'll Love

-Crockpots are cool, skillets are sweet, but baking pans can’t be beat!
-Yes, we are so excited about these sheet pan suppers that we literally just did a cheer for them.
+Crockpots are cool, skillets are sweet, but baking pans can't be beat!
+Yes, we are so excited about these sheet pan dinners that we literally just did a cheer for them.
 And you will, too, when you add these recipes to your kitchen lineup.

 The affordable, simple, humble sheet pan makes for an easy foundation for many healthy meals that you can pop into your oven.
 All of the dinner recipes below—curated from some of our favorite healthy-cooking bloggers—are low in calories (most are under 500), lower in sodium, and have nutritional aspects like high protein, superfood veggies, or hunger-taming ingredients.
 Scope 'em out to see which one you'd want to try tonight and then keep the smart food choices going with these 15 Muffin-Tin Recipes Perfect for Portion Control.

 Nutrition: 342 calories, 17.3 g fat (2.5 g saturated fat), 505 mg sodium, 15.7 g carbs, 3.3 g fiber, 6.6 g sugar, 32.2 g protein

 This simple dinner will have you leaving the table feeling light and fresh.
 Salmon is filled with omega-3's and coated in an oh so flavorful sweet mustard glaze that gives it that extra bit of tang you're looking for.
 No need for dessert because this sheet pan dinner is killing the savory and sweet cravings!

 Sheet Pan Chicken Parmesan